kumaryogesh17/youtube-screenshot-pdf-generator/README.md

 # YouTube Screenshot Chrome Extension

+## Description

-This is a Chrome extension that allows users to take screenshots of YouTube videos and save them as a PDF.
+This project is a Chrome extension that allows users to take screenshots of YouTube videos directly from the video player.
+It adds a screenshot button to the YouTube video player controls, enabling users to capture and save images from videos with ease and user can convert screenshots into pdf.

 ## Features

-- Take screenshots of YouTube videos
+- **Easy to Use**: Simply click the screenshot button added to the YouTube video player controls to capture the current frame.
-- View screenshots in a popup
+- **High-Quality Screenshots**: Captures screenshots in PNG format for high-quality images.
-- Download screenshots as a PDF
+- **Instant Download**: Automatically downloads the captured screenshot to your device.

 ## Installation

 1. Clone this repository: `git clone https://github.com/kumaryogesh17/youtube-screenshot-pdf-generator`
+2. run `npm run dev`
 2. Open Chrome and go to `chrome://extensions`
 3. Enable "Developer mode"
 4. Click on "Load unpacked"
-5. Select the directory of the cloned repository
+5. Select the dist directory from the cloned repository

 ## Usage